Spring 2017 Information!

 To successfully add to a waitlist, you need to go to the Drop and Add Classes link, not the Look Up and Register for Classes link in Banner.
 You need to have the CRN ready to enter in the boxes at the bottom.
 When you submit the CRN, the class should show closed, and next to the class should be a little triangle to click into to get a drop-down menu.
 Choose wait-list and submit.

 I think there isn’t a wait list set up for the class I am trying to get into.

 First, double check by following the instructions for adding to the wait list above.
-If you are absolutely certain that there is no wait list for a closed class, email firstname.lastname@example.org with the course CRN.
+If you are absolutely certain that there is no wait list for a closed class, email the instructor or department chair.

-Yes, beginning in Fall 2016 the requirements of the CS major will change.
+Yes, beginning in Fall 2016 the requirements of the CS major changed.
 Students declaring the major after Spring 2016 must follow the new requirements.
 The new major requires Math 109 - Calculus I, and provides more options for the CS Laboratory Science.